scholarslab/scholarslab.github.io/collections/_posts/2014-02-22-digest-3-project-mutability-shifting-identities-and-changing-roles.md

 layout: post
 slug: digest-3-project-mutability-shifting-identities-and-changing-roles
 title: '(Digest #3) Project mutability: shifting identities and changing roles'
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
 - charter
 - praxis program
 - project-management
-- about-collaboration
+- about-collaboration-community
 ---

 This week was full of excitement.
 Our Development Team continued working on getting [Ivanhoe](http://www.ivanhoegame.org/?page_id=21) up and running; they will be presenting the working [WP Theme](http://wordpress.org/themes/) to our Praxis team this Tuesday.